 1. How I wish I'd have known that what I eat before, during and after pregnancy, and what we feed our kids as they grow, really DOES matter.

 I clearly remember thinking when I was pregnant for the first time that what I was eating really wasn't that big of a deal.
 (I can't even believe now how DUMB I was!)
-When I struggled with nursing our n, I was SO sad when I had to start supplementing with formula, not because of the vast differences in nutritional value for our son (I didn't know about that yet), but because I wanted that extra bond and didn't have a connection with anyone who could help me make it work.
+When I struggled with nursing our son, I was SO sad when I had to start supplementing with formula, not because of the vast differences in nutritional value for our son (I didn't know about that yet), but because I wanted that extra bond and didn't have a connection with anyone who could help me make it work.
 As he grew I gave that nasty boxed rice cereal, and then later fast food way too often and the sugar bomb boxes of ZERO nutrition breakfast dessert cereal every morning (What's so bad about breakfast cereals?), I really didn't think it made that much of a difference.

 How much easier would learning have come to our kids had we known better?
-Would we ever have gone through the rough year of toddler tantrums with our son?
+Would we ever have gone through the rough year of toddler tantrums with our other son?
 Would we be breaking the bank paying for braces for our kids like we are now?

 Sadly, we'll never know.
 Except we do have a pretty good indicator.
 Our youngest, who has benefited the most because our eating habits around here changed even before he was conceived, has had the easiest time learning, his behavior has always been great, and he's rarely sick.
 (Our other son had loads of ear infections as a baby and toddler.)
 It's too early to tell if our diets are good enough to avoid braces for him, but we're hoping, and we're pushing the cod liver oil!
 Here are my posts all about feeding your baby.